david-a-wheeler/make-audit/README.md

-  If you don't want to use grouped targets (e.g., because you're using an old version of GNU make), you can instead use a "marker file" to simulate grouped targets; just have TARGET and everything else depend on some marker file (`TARGET SET: FILE.marker`), then create a separate rule to create the marker file (`FILE.marker: PREREQUISITES`).
+  If you don't want to use grouped targets (e.g., because you're using an old version of GNU make), you can instead use a "marker file" to simulate grouped targets.
+Just have TARGET and everything else depend on some marker file (`TARGET SET: FILE.marker`), then create a separate rule to create the marker file (`FILE.marker: PREREQUISITES`).
   Attach all commands to this latter rule that creates the marker file, and be sure to update the marker file (e.g., `touch FILE.marker`).
-  We suggest using the suffix `.marker` so future versions of `make-audit` can automatically detect and properly process this case.
+  We suggest using the suffix `.marker` so future versions of `make-audit` could automatically detect and properly process this case.

 Note that when it reports an error it will also return a nonzero (false) error code.